-What if I need to cancel my pitch session or manuscript consultation?
+What if I need to cancel my workshop with an agent?

-You may cancel if you no longer wish to attend, but unfortunately, pitch sessions and manuscript consultations are NON-REFUNDABLE.
+You may cancel if you no longer wish to attend, but unfortunately, Agent Workshops are NON-REFUNDABLE.

-Please contact Kaylee Baldwin at email@example.com for specific questions regarding your pitch session or consultation.
+Please contact Rosalyn Eves at RosalynEvesWriter@gmail.com for specific questions regarding your workshop with an agent.

 Several reasons.
-First off, they used to be, and we very often had MANY cancellations the week before conference.
-AFTER the agents knew what their honorarium would be, AFTER our committee members had worked hard on the schedule, and when we were at a point where adding new people caused major issues for registration.
+First off, they used to be, and we very often had MANY cancellations the week before conference — after our committee members had worked hard on the schedule, and when we were at a point where adding new people caused major issues for registration.
 Second, badges would be sorted and printed without the new person’s pitch, and still reflecting the cancelled pitch.
-As well as major scheduling conflicts if the new attendee with the pitch session couldn’t do the same time as the cancelled pitch session.
-Our agents travel long distances to our conference, and we need to make sure we’re able to make it worth their while.
-And we’re not able to allow an attendee to trade a spot, because that ends up being very unfair to the attendees already on the waitlist.
+This also caused major scheduling conflicts if the new attendee with the pitch session couldn’t do the same time as the cancelled pitch session.
+Our agents travel long distances to our conference, and we need to make it worth their while.
+We’re also not able to allow an attendee to trade a spot, because that ends up being very unfair to the attendees already on the waitlist.

-Can I sign up for more than one pitch session?
+Can I sign up for more than one workshop with an agent?

 Nope.
 Just one session, either regular pitch session or manuscript consultation per attendee.
 Be sure to read registration instructions very carefully.

-How do I get on a waiting list for a pitch session, manuscript consultation, intensive class, or Thursday workshop?
+How do I get on a waiting list for workshops with an agent, intensive class, or Thursday workshop?

-For Pitch Sessions and Manuscript Consultations: Please contact Kaylee Baldwin (firstname.lastname@example.org) with an explanation of which list you’d like to be on.
+For workshops with agents: Please contact Rosalyn Eves (email@example.com) with an explanation of which list you’d like to be on.

 For Intensive Classes: If the intensive class you’d like to sign up for is full, please contact Melanie Jacobson (writestuff.jacobson

-For Thursday Workshops: If the workshop you’d like to attend is full, please contact Jolene Perry at email@example.com and let her know which workshop you’d like to attend.
+For Thursday Workshops: If the workshop you’d like to attend is full, please contact Rebecca Blevins (firstname.lastname@example.org) and let her know which workshop you’d like to attend.